 OU 4 soil and sediment cleanup activities were started in 2001 and completed in the fall of 2002.
 Wetland restoration activities were monitored in 2004, and several invasive species have been identified, including phragmities, cattail, purple loosestrife, and knotweed.
 Efforts to control invasive species were done in 2005 - 2010.
 The invasive species control efforts have been successful in reducing the problem and will continue as needed.

 The newly selected ground water remediation strategy (ISCO), which is the final cleanup action required at the site, is currently being implemented.
 The first round of injections were completed in the summer of 2008.
 The second of three planned injection rounds started in September 2009 and was completed in October 2009.
 The approximately $2,000,000 of Recovery Act Funds received were sufficient to fund the 2009 injections and the ongoing environmental monitoring of the site.
 A third round of injections were completed in October 2010.
 Performance monitoring results from 2011 and 2012 indicate that the ISCO injections have been effective at reducing contaminant mass.
 The Fifth Five-Year Review report for the site was issued in May 2014.
 No additional ISCO injections are currently planned.
-An additional performance monitoring event is planned for Spring/Summer 2015.
+An additional performance monitoring event was performed in May 2015.

 ARRA project sign, August 2009